-One of the benefits of reaching your later years is more time to travel.
-Those trips outside of Canada come with certain considerations, however.
-You might want a safety net in case you need medical attention.
-That's in addition to having some security in case you need to cancel your trip altogether.
+One of the benefits of reaching your later years is having more time to travel.
+However, those trips outside of Canada come with certain considerations, like a financial safety net in case you need medical attention and security in case you need to cancel your trip altogether.

 Some travellers might assume they have adequate protection from their credit card company.
-But that insurance is likely limited.
-You may only be covered to a certain amount and in very limited circumstances.
-Before relying on your credit card insurance, check the details of what's included.
+But that coverage is likely limited.
+You may only be covered up to a certain amount and in very limited circumstances.
+Before relying on your credit card’s travel insurance, check the details of what's included.

-Many travellers have some medical issue they live with on a daily basis.
-Your insurer may want assurances this condition is stable before you can get coverage for medical treatment outside the country.
+Some travellers may have a medical issue that they live with on a daily basis.
+Your insurance provider may want assurances this condition is stable before you can get coverage for medical treatment outside the country.
 The exact amount of time varies from policy to policy, but the company may want to see 90 or 180 days with no changes to your treatment plan before approving coverage.

-If you do get medical attention outside of Canada, the bill can be very high.
-Even a one-day hospital stay can run in the thousands of dollars, even you receive a prompt discharge.
-While some provincial plans may cover some of these costs, the reimbursement is often minimal.
+If you do require medical attention while travelling outside of Canada, the bill can be very high.
+Even if it is a one-day hospital stay and a prompt discharge, your bill can run into thousands of dollars.
+While some provincial plans may cover partial costs, the reimbursement is often minimal.
 That means getting private travel insurance is almost a necessity.

-With private insurance, you often don't have to wait for reimbursement.
+With private travel insurance, you often don't have to wait for reimbursement.
 A travel insurance policy may often provide direct payment at the time of treatment.
-That means you don't have to be out of pocket during a time of medical distress.
-Direct billing is an option not usually offered by government plans, and offers you additional financial security.
+That means you don't have to pay out of pocket during a time of medical distress.
+Direct billing is an option not usually offered by government plans, which is why travel insurance offers you additional financial security.

-Some private insurance providers offer special policies for those over the age of 60 or 65.
-These plans are tailored to the specific needs of snowbirds, who spend several months outside of Canada, and those who are just taking a quick trip outside of the country.
+Some travel insurance providers offer special policies for those over the age of 60 or 65.
+These plans are tailored to the specific needs of snowbirds, those who spend several months outside of Canada during the year, and others who are just taking a quick trip outside of the country.

-Some of these providers give you the option of whether or not to fill out a medical questionnaire.
-You can also choose single trip or multi-trip coverage, so you can save money on insurance even if you go in and out of Canada several times within a short time period.
-In other words, senior travellers should not assume they can't get comprehensive coverage for their time away; many insurers have such products available.
+Some of these providers give you the option of filling out a medical questionnaire.
+You can also choose single trip or multi-trip coverage, where you can save money on insurance even if you travel in and out of Canada several times within a short period of time.
+In other words, senior travellers should not assume they can't get comprehensive coverage for their time away; many insurance providers have such products available.

-For senior travellers who want peace of mind for their next trip down south, it's a good idea to review several different travel insurance policies.
-You don't have to look far.
-Find the latest travel insurance quotes on Rates.ca.
+For senior travellers who want peace of mind for their next trip, it's a good idea to review several different travel insurance policies.